anypackage/docs/docs/provider-catalog/psresourceget/about_PSResourceGet_Provider.md

 ## Dynamic Parameters

-Dynamic parameters are cmdlet parameters that are added by a package provider and are available only when `-Provider PowerShellGet` parameter is used.
+Dynamic parameters are cmdlet parameters that are added by a package provider and are available only when `-Provider PSResourceGet` parameter is used.

 ### ApiKey \<System.String\>